 Kurdish people are renowned for their hospitality and generosity.
 A chance encounter can often lead to new friends and an invitation to tea or lunch, as teammates have discovered in the past.
 The fourth-largest ethnic group in the Middle East, up to 35 million Kurds live across the mountainous zones straddling the borders of Turkey, Iraq, Syria, Iran and Armenia.
 Their distinctive community is united through culture, race and language, though they have no standard dialect.
 Kurds belong to various religions and creeds with a majority being Sunni Muslims.
 Though they have no nation state, there is a semi-autonomous Kurdistan Region in northern Iraq – the mountains of which are the setting for this epic expedition.

 Teammates at all skill levels will find challenge and satisfaction in this expedition.
 Those new to higher mountains or environments requiring helmets, crampons and ice axes will learn everything they need to know to feel confident once up at higher altitudes.
 Those with significant experience will also find the peak enjoyable, with superb views of the surrounding peaks and valleys from the summit.
 In such a hard-to-access region, everyone will enjoy camping above the snowline and waking to find no other parties on the mountain: its peaks and slopes are all yours.
-For anyone wishing to learn mountain or Alpine skills in a more dedicated way, Secret Compass runs a ‘learn mountain skills’ expedition in Iceland and a ‘learn Alpine skills in Georgia’ expedition, though Mount Halgurd is an excellent first expedition for any fit teammates keen to get their first taste for such snow-bound adventures.
+For anyone wishing to learn mountain or Alpine skills in a more dedicated way, Secret Compass runs a ‘learn mountain skills’ expedition across Balkan states of Albania, Macedonia and Kosovo and a ‘learn Alpine skills’ expedition in Georgia, though Mount Halgurd is an excellent first expedition for any fit teammates keen to get their first taste for such snow-bound adventures.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read about our Ethos above.
 The following is the outline plan for this wintry expedition to Iraqi Kurdistan – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Kurdistan Expedition Handbook which is available on request or upon application to join the team.

-All teammates fly into Erbil to arrive at or before 20:00 on 18 March 2017, then get themselves to the local hotel where the Secret Compass leader awaits.
+All teammates fly into Erbil to arrive at or before 2000 on Day 1 of the expedition, then get themselves to the local hotel where the Secret Compass leader awaits.
 The expedition officially begins this evening at the hotel with a welcome and introductory briefing before dinner and bed.
 After breakfast it’s a four-hour drive onto the mountain town of Choman.
 Before bed, there’ll be time to explore and to prepare for the trek that begins the next morning.

 Departing on foot from Choman and for the next seven days, this is the trekking phase of your expedition.
 Carrying full winter gear (personal kit plus snacks, ration packs and a share of group kit each), you’ll begin your ascent into the Zagros mountains.
 Initially the land is green and fertile with flowing streams and rivers.
 Things get colder, rockier and ultimately snow-covered as the group progresses.
 The first night involves wild camping above the snowline.
 Prior to gaining more altitude, essential mountain skills training take place including the use of crampons and ice axes.
 Falling into a trekking routine and getting more efficient at pitching tents, cooking and packing up, the you’ll wind your way ever higher, ultimately setting a base camp at which larger packs can be left before the push to the 3,607m summit of Mount Halgurd.
 Don’t forget to bring a lightweight flag for those summit shots!
 Contingency days are built in to allow for adverse weather.
 In previous years, perfect conditions have led to an early successful summit, with the leader then guiding the team up additional local peaks before descending back to Choman for some well-earned kebabs, slaps on the back and a good night’s sleep.

-The peak officially bagged (weather permitting), you’ll then breakfast in Choman on 25 March before the four-hour drive back to the original team hotel in Erbil.
+The peak officially bagged (weather permitting), you’ll then breakfast in Choman before the four-hour drive back to the original team hotel in Erbil.
 In the evening, enjoy a celebratory team meal and a comfortable night’s stay.
-The expedition officially ends after breakfast on 26 March.
-You’re then free to book flights out at any time from 26 March onwards and, due to differing departure arrangements, will arrange your own return transfer to the airport (easily organised at the hotel).
+The expedition officially ends after breakfast on the final day of the expedition.
+You’re then free to book flights out at any time from this day onwards and, due to differing departure arrangements, will arrange your own return transfer to the airport (easily organised at the hotel).

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 The biggest challenge on this expedition will be dealing with the potentially cold or snowy weather conditions, carrying full winter kit and camping for many days.